Frank Rolfe

 Frank Rolfe is the co-owner of the 6th largest mobile home parks business in the United States.
 He is also co-owner of Mobile Home University.
 His business model and the business model he teaches have been criticized as being unethical.
-Others praise him for fixing up mobile home parks.

 Early career

 Rolfe began working at a local advertising agency in Dallas, Texas during the summer while in high school.
 After graduating from St. Mark's School of Texas in 1979, Rolfe attended Stanford University, graduating with a degree in economics.
 Planning to gain experience for applying to business school, he went into the billboard business in the Dallas area.
 He became the largest private owner of billboards in the Dallas/Fort Worth area before selling to Clear Channel in 1996 for $5.8 million.

-Mobile Home Park Business
+Mobile home park business

 In 1996, four months after selling his billboard business, Rolfe bought Glenhaven Mobile Home Park in Dallas for $400,000.
 By 2007, he had purchased and sold 24 mobile parks, which he has said earned him about as much as selling the billboard business.
 In 2006, Rolfe met David H. Reynolds at an industry conference.
 They became business partners and began buying mobile parks during and after the recession at a rate of about two dozen per year.
 As of 2015, the partners were ranked as the 6th largest owner of mobile home parks in the United States.
 Operating as privately held MHP Funds, they own about 11,000 lots in over 160 mobile parks.
 In 2013, their mobile parks generated $30 million in revenue, and over half was profit.

-The Guardian reports that Rolfe and Reynolds raise rents an average of 10% a year in their mobile home parks initially when they buy them.
-The New York Times Magazine reports they typically spend several hundred thousand dollars fixing up the parks they purchase, calling them "the trailer-park equivalent of the developer who buys abandoned properties in the Bronx and converts them into livable places that are, at least, clean and safe."
+In 2014, The New York Times Magazine reported they typically spend several hundred thousand dollars fixing up the parks they purchase, calling them "the trailer-park equivalent of the developer who buys abandoned properties in the Bronx and converts them into livable places that are, at least, clean and safe."
+In 2015, The Guardian quoted Rolfe as saying "We traditionally raise our rents by an average of 10% a year or something like".